 Advertiser Disclosure: This post includes references to offers from our partners.
 We receive compensation when you click on links to those products.
 However, the opinions expressed here are ours alone and at no time has the editorial content been provided, reviewed, or approved by any issuer.

-The Citi Prestige® Card is an exclusive, extremely generous travel rewards credit card that requires excellent credit and charges a $450 annual fee (rising to $495 later in 2019).
+The Citi Prestige® Card is an exclusive, extremely generous travel rewards credit card that requires excellent credit and charges a $495.
 With an impressive rewards program, a host of travel-related benefits (including a generous annual travel fee credit worth $250 per year), and a variety of luxurious (and practical) perks that aren’t available to folks who use lesser cards, Prestige lives up to its name – if you can meet its stringent credit requirements and afford its hefty annual fee.

 It bears repeating that Citi Prestige is an exclusive credit card.
 In fact, it’s appropriate for only a small fraction of all U.S. cardholders.
 If you don’t qualify for this card, consider a less exclusive Citi rewards card such as the Citi ThankYou Preferred Card or Citi ThankYou Premier Card.